 If you’re thinking of switching your video software suite or shopping for a new laptop, you’re likely starting to think about the Premiere Pro’s system requirements.
 We’ll be taking a look at the minimum requirements for your computer’s processor CPU, video cards, memory, and storage.
 So, let’s get to it!

-Part 1: Computer Requirements to Run Premiere Pro
+Part 2: Main Computer Requirements to Run Premiere Pro

 The minimum requirements to run and use Adobe Premiere Pro were updated as of October 2018, making some older computer systems incompatible with the program.
 Much like other programs that are built to handle a heavy graphics component, the requirements for Premiere Pro are higher than the average program you might find yourself downloading.

 1. Processor CPU

 Your Processor CPU determines how fast your video clips are processed.
 The higher the resolution of your video clip, the longer the processing takes.
 And as one might guess, higher capacity processors can reduce the time required for processing high-resolution clips.

 Premiere Pro requirements are the same for processing whether you’re working with macOS or Microsoft Windows.
 Both require a processing CPU of Intel 7th generation or higher.

 - If you are looking to find the processing ability for your current Apple device head to the Apple menu on the top left-hand corner and choose About This Mac.
 Your processing requirements can be found on the Overview tab beside Processor.

 - If you’re looking to find out your processing capability using Windows 10 open your Settings, find System, then choose About.
 Your specific processing capabilities will appear on this page beside the heading for “Processor.”